Kit: Zimo MX658N18 with PowerCube9 (1.3W version of the SugarCube) in boiler; SMD firebox glow LED; weathered crew

 The cab interior detail pops out easily, and we drill a hole just large enough for the nano firebox glow LED to poke through,

 securing the wires behind.

 Add a resistor to protect the LED

-using the FWD output for the firebox glow, as there is no pad provided for FA2/AUX3 - pity, but it doesn't matter as we are not
+are using the FWD output for the firebox glow, as there is no pad provided for FA2/AUX3 - pity, but it doesn't matter as we are

-going to be adding any directional lighting.
-Some simple CV changes required to ensure that the FWD output is non-directional and
+not going to be adding any directional lighting.
+Some simple CV changes required to ensure that the FWD output is

 Add some lump coal to the bunker, reassemble, and we're done - very straight-forward installation!